 Now, current homeowners might be wondering if they should refinance their mortgage in today’s market.
-The Bank of Canada recently increased the target for the overnight rate to 0.50% from 0.25%, meaning lenders’ prime rates will also increase.
+The Bank of Canada recently increased the target for the overnight rate to 0.50 per cent from 0.25 per cent, meaning lenders’ prime rates will also increase.
 However, rates are still on the low end today, and refinancing can present opportunities for some homeowners.
 If you’re looking to access your home’s equity to take on renovations or consolidate debt, for example, this is when a refinance can be useful.
 The rate increase from the bank doesn’t necessarily mean refinancing is off the table for you, but you can contact a broker to discuss your options.

 Impact of Bank of Canada rate increase